Back to the City

 A growing number of Jewish Washingtonians are returning to live and work in the city, participants in the revival of historic neighborhoods.

 1997: District residents formed a new downtown Jewish Community Center in the late 1970s, nearly a decade after the original had relocated to Rockville.
 They met in rented sites until purchasing the original JCC building at 16th and Q Streets, NW.
 After a major restoration, the Washington DC JCC officially opened in 1997.

-2002: Hillel: The Foundation for Jewish Campus Life moved its international headquarters into a new building on the corner of 8th and H Streets, NW.
+2002: Hillel International moved its headquarters into a new building on the corner of 8th and H Streets, NW.
 Located in the heart of one of Washington’s historic Jewish neighborhoods, Hillel stands adjacent to the former Washington Hebrew building.

 2004: Built by Adas Israel Congregation in 1908, this building was the home of Turner Memorial A.M.E.
 Church from 1951 until 2002.
 When the church moved to Hyattsville, three Jewish developers – Abe Pollin, Douglas Jemal, and Shelton Zuckerman – purchased the building and oversaw its restoration.
 Hundreds who had worshipped here for nearly a century – Jews and Christians alike – returned for the dedication of the Sixth and I Historic Synagogue.